las-unicamp/Neural_Network_Observer/README.md

 # Cylinder flow control

-The code available in /cylinder flow can be employed to train the NNSM, the neutal network controller (NNC), the outputmodel and the NNO for cylinder stabilization via dynamic output feedback.
+The code available in /cylinder_flow_code can be employed to train the NNSM, the neutal network controller (NNC), the outputmodel and the NNO for cylinder stabilization via dynamic output feedback.